Sabayon/molecules/boot/arm/beagleboard/README.txt

 To make sure everything has been flushed to the device.

-At this point, extract your SDHC and place it into the BeagleBoard xM.
+At this point, extract your SDHC and place it into the BeagleBoard.
 You're set!